TheoNDionne/GoliathTemplate/README.md

 - Grand name uniformization tour
 - Write the contents and structure
 - Organize and partition `MAIN.tex`
-- Make a development branch and a main for public...

 #### *Priority*

-- Move examples into a separate section (requires directory awareness I think)

 - Make sure that the colors are defined right.
 - Crisp up `math_macros.sty`
 - Crisp up both layout documents
-- Crisp up colorscheme document

 #### *Backburner*